Understanding Pan-Sharpening via Generalized Inverse: Experiments and results

 \begin{definition}Spatial root mean square error(Spatial RMSE) refers to

-Mean spatial root mean square error refers to the mean Spatial RMSE of the whole dataset. \end{definition} Spatial RMSE conveys the spatial consistency of the recovered hrhs image regarding the hrls image.
+The mean spatial root mean square error refers to the mean Spatial RMSE of the whole dataset. \end{definition} Spatial RMSE measures the spatial consistency between the recovered HrHS image and the HrLS image.

 \begin{definition}Spectral root mean square error(Spectral RMSE) refers to